jj101k/promise-stateful-lazy-loader/README.md

     bar!: string
 }
 ```

+Note: Javascript usage is the same without the `!: string` part.

 This saves you having to write your own wrapper, but otherwise is the same as
 "Delayed" below.